6 min read

 While helping people can have amazing benefits, there are times you can get triggered.

 Why?
 Well, people will act as mirrors in the external world.
-And whenever a part of us gets active during an interaction with someone else, it means there’re aspects of our psyche wanting to be integrated.
+And whenever a part of us gets active during an interaction with someone else, it means there are aspects of our psyche that want to be integrated.

 In case you’re looking for a career change, here are some ideas of jobs that help people for you to check out.
 Keep in mind that a career transition doesn’t happen overnight, so taking it one step at a time is always advisable once you find the suitable path for you.